Skip to content

 Also Featured In: Costa Rica Birds, Swamps Birds You Should Know

 The Wood Stork is a large wading bird found in subtropical and tropical habitats throughout the Americas, including the Caribbean.
-It stands out from other storks due to its distinctive white head and neck feathers.
+Its distinctive white head and neck feathers stand out from other storks.

 The wood stork has an impressive wingspan of up to 6 feet wide, making it one of the largest birds in North America.

-This species is also one of few that breeds annually in North America with nests typically built on platforms made by humans or animals near water bodies or ponds.
+This species is also one of few breeds annually in North America, with nests typically built on platforms made by humans or animals near water bodies or ponds.

 Scientific classification: